kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 The service description file contains specification for an API for the CBK model[1].
 The  service description file in the KO is named service.yaml

 ### KO’s Metadata
 The metadata file contains description of an array of knowledge object properties like identifiers and simple descriptive elements.
-The structural metadata follows the Knowledge Object Information Ontology (KOIO) code artifact(s).
-The metadata filen the KO is named metadata.json.
+These metadata align with the Knowledge Object Implementation Ontology (KOIO), which is a formalism for describing the critical parts of any KO.
+These metadata are found in the file metadata.json.

+At this point, we have described the files comprising the KO with id = 99999-CAMH1-v1.0 titled .
+Next, we will cover some more technical information related to testing, deploying, and using this KO to back a simple RESTful webservice.

 ## How to get the PHQ9 Score Interpreter running in your local environment